 The Augusta County Emergency Communications Center is the public safety answering point for the Emergency Services in the County of Augusta.
 The radio identifier for the Augusta County Emergency Communications Center is “Augusta ECC”.

 The operational component for Augusta ECC consists of Public Safety Dispatchers, Part time Public Safety Dispatchers, Public Safety Dispatch Supervisors, an Operations Manager and the ECC Director.

 The ECC began operation in 1990 and processes wire line and wireless 9-1-1 calls from the residents and visitors in Augusta County.

 The center serves as a back-up communications center for the Staunton Police Department as well as the Waynesboro Emergency Operations Center in the event an emergency occurs at either location.

-The Augusta County Emergency Communications Center is staffed by four rotating shifts for 24 hours a day.
-The telecommunicators are trained in emergency call handling techniques and are able to process a wide array of emergencies that occur within and around Augusta County.
-Each person on staff is certified as an Emergency Medical Technician and performs as an Emergency Medical Dispatcher which provides pre-arrival medical instructions and operates computer aided dispatch systems.
-The telecommunicators have also completed a two week basic dispatch course for Fire, Rescue and Law Enforcement Telecommunications at the Central Shenandoah Criminal Justice Training Academy.
+The ECC is staffed 24 hours a day and 365 days a year.
+The telecommunicators work (12) hour shifts and are trained in emergency call handling techniques and are able to process a wide array of emergencies that occur within and around Augusta County.
+The dispatchers have completed a Basic Emergency Communication Officer course at the Central Shenandoah Criminal Justice Training Academy.